hashicorp/consul/website/source/docs/agent/http/kv.html.markdown

 sidebar_current: "docs-agent-http-kv"
 description: >
-  The KV endpoint is used to access Consul's simple key/value store, useful for storing service configurations or other metadata.
+  The KV endpoint is used to access Consul's simple key/value store, useful for storing service configuration or other metadata.
 ---

 # Key/Value HTTP Endpoint

-The KV endpoint is used to access Consul's simple key/value store, useful for storing service configurations or other metadata.
+The KV endpoint is used to access Consul's simple key/value store, useful for storing service configuration or other metadata.

 It has only a single endpoint: